Almost every federal and state government is eager to promote their own startup ecosystem. How can you take advantage of this support?

 For US-based companies, a good starting place is Grants.gov, where you can find a fairly comprehensive directory of federal grants, searchable by keyword, agency, funding-type, and date.
 For innovation research and technology transfer funding, Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) are competitive programs that encourage domestic small businesses to engage in Federal Research/Research and Development (R/R&D) with the potential for commercialization.
 GrantWatch centralizes data on US funding opportunities, but its focus is on the non-profit sector, which excludes many startups.

-For non-federal grants, the best tactic seems to be searching for “technology grants” or “innovation grants” in connection with your local state or city, but the most reliable source of information will be your local Small Business Development Center.
+For non-federal grants, we suggest search for “technology grants” or “innovation grants” in connection with your local state or city.
+Also, look to your local Small Business Development Center.
 For state and municipal level resources, explore the Funding Opportunities provided by the EDA.
 Nerdwallet has compiled specific small-business grants for women, veterans, and minorities.

 A number of companies specialize in helping companies leverage government support: